steliosot/docs/docs/5_tech.md

 **We are building a platform that automates workflow creation, execution and monitoring for any codebase in GitHub using AI.**

 1. Our ChatGPT-inspired copilot guides users to create workflows and takes care of all configurations and integrations replacing manual work, hacks and tweaks.
 The copilot utilizes our sythesis service.

-We parse and tag user’s existing GitHub repositories (codebase, tags, README and more), and then we match with existing composite actions (from our corpus and GitHub Actions marketplace) to generate workflows based on the matched actions.
+We parse and tag user’s existing GitHub repositories (codebase, tags, README and more).
+Then we match existing composite actions from our corpus that is based on GitHub Actions marketplace for generating workflows on-the-fly.

-2. To execute workflows we create the self-hosted runners at the user's region.
-Our runners are at infrastructure cost and not at billable time on unknown regions as GitHub does.
-Users can create their own runners, or utilize our powerful runners (again at infrastructure costs).
+2. To execute workflows we automate the creation of self-hosted runners.
+For example, by executing workflows in user's region or private networks and not wherever a GitHub runner relies.
+Our runners are at infrastructure cost and not at billable time.

 3. We further have an AI-assistant that consolidates logs and metrics from multiple workflows in a single dashboard.
 The dashboard helps users to debug and provides recommendations (reduce costs and increase performance) and in the future will be integrated with Datdog.